Adiabatic Quantum Computing: Algorithms

 Since the choice in Eq.~\eqref{eqt:GroverRate} is not unique, we may wonder if there exists a schedule that gives an even better scaling.
-Given that Grover's algorithm is known to be optimal in the circuit model setting \cite{Bennett:1997lh,zalka1999grover}, this is, unsurprisingly, not the case \cite{FarhiAnalog,Roland:2002ul}.
+Given that Grover's algorithm is known to be optimal in the circuit model setting \cite{Bennett:1997lh,zalka1999grover}, this is, unsurprisingly, not the case, and a general argument to that effect which applies to any Hamiltonian quantum computation was given by \cite{FarhiAnalog}.
+We review this argument in the AQC setting, in Appendix~\ref{app:lower-bound}.

-To show this, consider two different searches, one for $m$ and another for $m'$.
-We do not allow the schedule to depend on $m$, i.e., the same schedule must apply to all marked states.
-Let us denote the states for each at the end of the algorithm by $\ket{\psi_m(t_f)}$ and $\ket{\psi_{m'}(t_f)}$.
-In order to be able to distinguish if the search gave $m$ or $m'$, we must require that $\ket{\psi_m(t_f)}$ and $\ket{\psi_{m'}(t_f)}$ are sufficiently different.
-Let us define the distance (or infidelity) \beq D_{mm'}(t) \equiv 1 - | \braket{\psi_m(t)}{\psi_{m'}(t)} |^2\ , \eeq [note that $D_{mm'}(0)=D_{mm}(t)=0$] and demand that: \beq D_{mm'}(t_f) \geq \eps \ , \quad m \neq m' \ . \eeq First, we have a lower bound on the sum: